Payroll reporting will change

 When you file a tax return electronically and receive an automatic acknowledgement of receipt, it means that your filing was successful.

 For tax periods with 2017 start dates, you can file employer's contributions on paper only if there is a special reason (for example, if electronic filing is impossible due to technical difficulties).
 However, no permission has to be obtained for paper filing and there is no need to inform the Tax Administration of the reason in advance.
 The paper form to be used is the Self-Assessed Tax Return.
-As of 2017, returns filed online and on paper have the same due date (the 12th).

 Similarly, when using paper filing in January 2017 for payroll withholding and social security contributions for December 2016, the new Self-Assessed Tax Return must be used.
 However, the deadline date for the paper return is 7 January 2017.